 Abstract

-Objective: Neo-adjuvant chemotherapy (NACT) has a pivotal role in treatment of locally advanced breast carcinoma (LABC).
-In this study we assess the efficiency of ultrasound in response assessment of NACT in patients with LABC using RECIST criteria and its correlation to final histopathological report.
+Objective: Neo-adjuvant chemotherapy (NACT) has a pivotal role in the treatment of locally advanced breast carcinoma (LABC).
+In this study, we assess the efficiency of ultrasound in the response assessment of NACT in patients with LABC using RECIST criteria and its correlation to the final histopathological report.

-Methods: 40 patients with LABC underwent clinical examination and USG of bi-lateral breast and axilla before starting NACT.
-After receiving three cycles of NACT, repeat USG and Clinical examination was done to assess the response to chemotherapy.
-Patients with responsive disease underwent radical surgery and we correlate the findings of histopathological examination with that of post-NACT USG findings.
+Methods: 40 patients with LABC underwent clinical examination and ultrasonography (USG) of the bilateral breast and axilla before starting NACT.
+After receiving three cycles of NACT, a repeat USG and clinical examination were done to assess the response to chemotherapy.
+Patients with responsive disease underwent radical surgery, and we correlate the findings of histopathological examination (HPE) with those of post-NACT USG findings.

-To conclude it can be said that USG can be used as an effective radiological tool for response assessment and sub-sequent treatment decisions, especially in places where there is lack of infrastructure and affordability.
+Conclusion: To conclude, it can be said that USG can be used as an effective radiological tool for response assessment and subsequent treatment decisions, especially in places where there is a lack of infrastructure and affordability.

 Downloads